Dynasty-Li/Dynasty-Li.github.io/index.md

 11. Winter Social Research Group
     - Position: Leader
     - Content: Exploring the Impact of the Internet Age on Primary Education in the Common City of China

+## Goals

+My long-term goal is to apply HCI-related knowledge into the real society, and let people can really enjoy the benefits from the growth and breakthrough of technology instead of letting cutting-edge research stay in the papers’ databases and top conferences.
+I will focus on solving more realistic problems in the area of human-computer interaction with healthcare and users' experience.

+For my short goal, ~~I have to graduate alive from XJTLU first.~~ I hope to have the opportunity to participate in the research projects of the world's top HCI academic institutions as a visiting research assistant or a PhD candidate.

 ## Life